cinecove/defunctr/README.md

 #### Browser Type Tests

 The browser  type tests detect the browser that is running without using any information set in the user-agent string.
+These tests include Quirks mode and Internet Explorer's emulation modes.

 | CSS Class | Description |
 | ------- | ---------------------------|